oncescuandreea/QuerYD_downloader/README.md

 ### Acknowledgements

-This work is supported by the EP-SRC (VisualAI EP/T028572/1 and DTA Studentship), and theRoyal Academy of Engineering (DFR05420).
+This work is supported by the EP-SRC (VisualAI EP/T028572/1 and DTA Studentship), and the Royal Academy of Engineering (DFR05420).
 We are gratefulto Sophia Koepke for her helpful comments and suggestions.

 ### 2nd Version of QuerYD retrieval results: